LoretaE/Stocks/README.md

 The main results of the project:
 * Analysed and visualised stocks' values and key performance indicators of the largest tech companies: Apple, Google, Meta and
 Microsoft.
-* Developed the stock price predicting model (currently under development).
+* Developed the stock price predicting model.

 Stock data for the largest technology companies fora 10 years period (from 2014-07-01 to 2024-06-30) imported from Yahoo using the yfinance library.